ait88/metrics/README.md

 - Firewall rules to restrict access to necessary ports
 - HTTPS with Let's Encrypt certificates for all web services
 - Basic authentication for web interfaces
+- CloudFlare proxy for added DDoS protection and WAF capabilities
 - Principle of least privilege for service accounts

 ### Communication Flow